GEO Group: U.S. federal contracts

 In April 2018, a wholly owned subsidiary of GEO Group called GEO Acquisitions II gave $125,000 to a political action committee in violation of the Federal Election Campaign Act, which bars companies with active contracts with the federal government from making political donations.

-On January 26, 2021, United States President Joe Biden signed Executive Order 14006 directing the United States Department of Justice to cease renewal of federal contracts with private prisons.
+On January 26, 2021, United States President Joe Biden signed Executive Order 14006 directing the United States Department of Justice to cease the renewal of federal contracts with private prisons.
 As a result, in 2021 Geo Group reported that they had closed six of their faculties as a result of the contracts not being renewed by the federal government and that their last facility under direct contract with the Bureau of Prisons would phase out in September 2022.
 They reported that this resulted in a decline of $240 million in revenue for the 2021 fiscal year.

+In February 2025, Geo Group announced they would reopen Delaney Hall in Newark, New Jersey as an immigration detention facility with capacity to detain up to 1,000 people.

 Australian contracts

 GEO operated the Parklea prison from 2009 to 2018, when the government ended the contract and excluded GEO from bidding on the new contract, while allowing industry competitors to do so.
-Serious security breaches over the preceding few years included a guard being stabbed.
-Chronic problems had surfaced, including an inmate in another prison being discovered with the secret architectural plans for a new maximum-security wing at Parklea.
-Another inmate filmed himself with a weapon and illegal drugs, and the video was distributed widely throughout the country.
+Serious security breaches over the preceding years had included a guard being stabbed.
+Chronic problems had surfaced, including an inmate in another prison being discovered with secret architectural plans for a new maximum-security wing at Parklea.
+Another inmate filmed himself with a weapon and illegal drugs, and the video was distributed throughout the country.

 During the COVID-19 pandemic, the disease became widespread in prisons, including those operated by GEO Group, leading for calls for low-risk inmates to be released to stem the spread of the disease in those environments.